sarvaniyl/qr_generator/readme.md

 - `qr_generator.py`: Python script that generates the QR code
 - `Dockerfile`: Instructions for building the Docker image
 - `requirements.txt`: Python dependencies
+- `docker-compose.yaml`: Docker Compose configuration for building and running the container.
-- `README.md`: This documentation file
+- `README.md`: This documentation file, providing information about the repository and its usage.

 ## Setup Instructions